pfsense/docs/source/virtualization/installing-vmware-guest-tools.rst

 Installing VMware Guest Tools
 =============================

-The drivers for VMXNET2/3 interfaces are built into the pfSense kernel, and the guest tools are not necessary to use these interfaces.
+The drivers for VMXNET2/3 interfaces are built into the pfSense® kernel, and the guest tools are not necessary to use these interfaces.

 The :doc:`Open VM Tools package </packages/open-vm-tools-package>` package